Nintendo seen reluctant on radical shift as Wii U worries deepen

 Analysts attributed weak Wii U sales to its lack of differentiation from its predecessor, Wii, which propelled Nintendo shares to a record high of 73,200 yen in November 2007.
 The stock has lost more than 80 percent since then.

-Nintendo shares closed down 6.2 pct on Monday, wiping off about $1.2 billion from its market capitalisation, although this was a substantial recovery from the open when it fell 18.4 percent.
-Nintendo suppliers also came under pressure, with Hosiden Corp (6804.T) down 6.4 percent, MegaChips Corp (6875.T) off 4 percent and Mitsumi Electric Co Ltd 6767.T down 4.3 percent.
+Nintendo shares closed down 6.2 pct on Monday, wiping off about $1.2 billion from its market capitalization, although this was a substantial recovery from the open when it fell 18.4 percent.
+Nintendo suppliers also came under pressure, with Hosiden Corp down 6.4 percent, MegaChips Corp off 4 percent and Mitsumi Electric Co Ltd down 4.3 percent.

 (Additional reporting by Dominic Lau and Yoshiyuki Osada; Editing by Ed Klamann and Alex Richardson)